openscm/pymagicc/docs/api.md

 Provides access to the MAGICC binary and configuration.

-To enable multiple MAGICC 'packages' to be configured independently, the MAGICC directory containing the input files, configuration and binary is copied to a new folder.
-The configuration in this MAGICC copy can then be edited without impacting other instances.
+To enable multiple MAGICC 'setups' to be configured independently, the MAGICC directory containing the input files, configuration and binary is copied to a new folder.
+The configuration in this MAGICC copy can then be edited without impacting other instances or your original MAGICC distribution.

 A `MAGICC` instance first has to be setup by calling `create_copy`.
-If many model runs are being performed this step only has to be performed once. `run` can be called many times with the configuration files being updated between each call.
+If many model runs are being performed this step only has to be performed once.
+The `run` method can then be called many times without re-copying the files each time.
+Between each call to `run`, the confiugration files can be updated to perform runs with different configurations.

-Alternatively, an existing MAGICC directory structure can be used by setting `root_dir`.
+__Parameters__

+- __root_dir (str)__: If `root_dir` is supplied, an existing MAGICC 'setup' is
+    and `create_copy` cannot be used.

 <h1 id="pymagicc.input">pymagicc.input</h1>